 - Always lock the doors and keep car keys and remote openers out of reach of children.
 Even if the car is in the garage, keep the doors locked to prevent curious children from getting into the car.

 - Remain especially careful during busy times, schedule changes and periods of crisis or holidays.
-Also remember that getting enough sleep is critical to your metal health.
+Also remember that getting enough sleep is critical to your mental health.

 Please share these important safety tips with your child care providers, teachers, relatives, friends, family and neighbors.
 It’s easy to assume that a tragedy like this will never touch our lives, but it can happen to anyone.